rmt-07-glasgow-fox/fancy-todo/README.md

 ----
 This website helps you create interesting things to do, with fancy interface.

+Please visit https://fancy-todo-todoco-client.web.app/ for a full demo of this app.

 Below are the list of the API calls.

 **Show Todos**